Branch Chief and Staff

 Jessica L Carpenter, MD, is a Staff Clinician and joined GEB-SDGE in the fall of 2018.
 Dr. Carpenter supervises clinical aspects of the NIMH Family Study in the NIH Clinical Center.
 Dr. Carpenter received her MD from Tufts University School of Medicine in 2002.
 She trained as a pediatric resident at Georgetown University Hospital and went on to complete a child neurology fellowship at Children's National Hospital (CNH) in Washington DC in 2007.
 She was on the faculty at CNH for 13 years, where she created and developed the Pediatric Stroke Program as well as co-directed the Neurocritical Care Program.
 As a Staff Clinician, Dr. Carpenter focuses on mental health research pertaining to neuroimaging and neurophysiology.

-Claudia Choque is a Clinical Interviewer and joined GEB-SDGE in 2016.
+Claudia Choque, MSW, is a Clinical Interviewer and joined GEB-SDGE in 2016.
 She conducts and evaluates assessments of physical and mental health in adults and children.
-Claudia has a Bachelor of Science in Psychology and is currently working on a Master of Social Work at the University of Maryland, Baltimore.
-Her research interests are to investigate and conduct intervention methods for the associations between internalizing problems, externalizing problems and risky behavior among youth.
+Claudia has her Master of Social Work from the University of Maryland, Baltimore (UMB) and is currently working toward her PhD in social work at UMB.
+Her research interests focus on the psychopathology of risky-behaved youth.

 Tara Lateef, MD, MPH, joined GEB-SDGE in 2007 as a Staff Clinician and Research Collaborator.
 Dr. Lateef is a Pediatric Neurologist at Children's National Health System and Pediatric Specialists of Virginia and faculty member of George Washington University School of Medicine.
 Dr. Lateef is an Epidemiologist by training, and her research interests include migraine epidemiology as well as the intersection of headache with mood disorders and sleep problems.

-Alyssa McGraw is a Scientific Program Analyst and joined GEB-SDGE in 2017.
-She received her bachelor's degree from the University of Maryland, College Park in Kinesiology in 2016 and is currently working on her Master of Public Health at the University of Maryland, College Park, where her focus is on physical activity.
-Alyssa is currently helping to computerize the NIMH Family Study instruments and assists study staff with clinical interviews and study recruitment.
+Alyssa McGraw, MPH, is a Scientific Program Analyst and joined GEB-SDGE in 2017.
+She received her bachelor’s degree from the University of Maryland, College Park in Kinesiology in 2016 and her Master of Public Heath from the University of Maryland, College Park in 2021, where her focus was on physical activity.
+Alyssa is currently helping to coordinate NIMH research and works with study staff on clinical interviews, tasks, and study recruitment.
 Her main research interest is the connection between mental health and physical activity.

 Wei Guo, PhD, is a Research Fellow GEB-SDGE and joined the group in 2018.
 Dr. Guo is responsible for data analysis for several projects including research on mobile technologies in mental and physical health.
 Dr. Guo graduated from the University of Hong Kong with a Bachelor of Applied Science in 1992 and earned a PhD in Neuroscience from Washington University in St. Louis in 2006.
 Dr. Guo has established a pipeline to process, error check, and prepare high level repeated measure "big data" from several thousand participants that will facilitate cross-study comparability and increase statistical power.
 She has provided documentation to allow investigators from multiple international sites to process their data independently and guide them on use of programs to visualize and analyze the data.
 She has led our transition to using novel statistical programs in R for multi-level repeated-measure data, as well as analyses of data from two different sites and two different devices to promote data harmonization and cross-site validation.